shivanikhobrekar/BikeSharingAssignment/README.md

 	- registered: count of registered users
 	- cnt: count of total rental bikes including both casual and registered

-## Conclusions(Business Recomendation)
+## Business Recomendation
+- Days with low wind speeds tend to have higher bike rentals, presenting good business opportunities.
+- August and October are the best months for bike rentals, with the highest increases in demand.
+- Bike rentals are expected to grow each year.
+- Summer and winter see higher bike rentals, making these seasons ideal for hosting events or running advertisements.
+- January experiences a decline in bike rentals, making it a less favorable time for promotions.
+- Rainy and cloudy conditions lead to a decrease in bike rentals.

 ## Result

 We achieved the following results:

-- Test Accuracy:
+- Test Accuracy: 0.795
-- RMSE :
+- RMSE : 0.0986
-- Mean Absolute Error :
+- Mean Absolute Error : 0.0746
 - Durbin-Watson value : 1.9896

 ## License